 The population in the Town of Cary, North Carolina increased dramatically in the 1990s, placing a strain on the Town's water system.
 Cary began to plan an expansion of its water treatment facilities.
 In 1996, the Town adopted a water conservation program as part of its integrated resource management plan.
-The goal of the program is to reduce the Town's average per capita water use 20 percent by the year 2015.
+The program's goal was to reduce the Town's average per capita water use by 20 percent by the year 2015.
+They exceeded this goal by reaching a 20 percent reduction in 2013 and reached a total 30 percent reduction in 2023.

 In 2000 the Town of Cary adopted a Water Conservation and Peak Demand Management Plan.
-This plan aims to reduce peak water use over the short term until the water treatment plant expansion has been completed.
 To reduce peak water use the Town constructed two reclaimed water systems at its wastewater treatment plants.
-The reclaimed water receives at least advanced secondary treatment, meets water quality requirements as defined by the North Carolina rules and is reused for irrigation and cooling after it flows out of a water reclamation facility.
+The reclaimed water receives at least advanced secondary treatment, meets water quality requirements as defined by the North Carolina rules, and is reused for irrigation and cooling after it flows out of a water reclamation facility.
+Cary employs three tactical strategies when it comes to water conservation.